on-api/on-api/2.6.0/spec/orders.md

 Can be sent to COs that require customer information.

 * Data format: JSON array of JSON objects
-* Mandatory if CO requires customer data, otherwise optional.
+* Mandatory if CO requires customer data, otherwise prohibited.
-* Note: CO that DO NOT require customer data should drop any incoming data if sent.
+* Note: CO that DO NOT require customer data should throw an exception if incoming data if sent.
-* Note2: SP should develop settings to not send customer data to COs that do not require customer data.

 ### customer/firstName